HabitatFramework/TechnicalGuide/access/access.rst

 	The steps in this procedure are based on using Microsoft Access 2012.
 Instructions for different versions of Microsoft Access will vary depending on your version.

-1. Click **New** to create a new data source name (DSN) file.
+1. Click :guilabel:`New` to create a new data source name (DSN) file.
 The 'Create New Data Source' wizard will start.
-2. Select **SQL Server** in the list of drivers and then click **Next**.
+2. Select **SQL Server** in the list of drivers and then click :guilabel:`Next`.
 If you are connecting to a different database then select the relevant driver.

 	.. _figALSDD: